emberling/johnnydmad/MUSIC_CREATORS_README.md

 * Not much to note; use what fits and aggressively replace not-quite-harpsichord originals with harpsichord if it sounds better that way.
 13 can sub as a honky-tonk-type piano, as it does extensively in CT.
 * No "clean" electric piano is provided because @3 exists, as well as D0 (sine) and D1 (triangle).
 * 52 is not any instrument in particular but can sub in for many of this style of timbre; it's basically midway between electric piano and clavinet, though the ADSR may need some tweaking for this use case.
 (The origin of this sample is a tone similar to @3 with a serendipitous typo in its loop point; it's technically closer to e.piano than bass.)
-* A budget rhodes-type piano may be included in the future but I'm not currently happy with the options I have in that area.
 ### CHROMATIC PERC.:
-* Use 20 for music box parts; octaved with the lower octave delayed by 2 ticks seems effective, if possible.
+* Try 20 for music box parts; octaved with the lower octave delayed by 2 ticks seems effective, if possible.
 * It can be hard to tell what is what but try your best to match instrument types rather than just using whatever.
 Marimba/xylophone should be considered one type (it's all marimba, really) and 23/24 (labelled marimba) should be preferred if feasible.
 * 7C can also work well in a marimba-like role.
 Play with the ADSR; attack of 13-14 might help.
 * 28 is the preferred tubular bell.